Omega Fatty Acids for Dogs

 Quality & Sustainability of Fats

 We have not only opted for a vegan diet to avoid animal suffering, but also to minimise our ecological footprint.
 Vegetable oils in particular, such as sunflower, rapeseed and olive oil, can potentially be heavily contaminated with pesticides, so make sure you buy products that are organically grown.
 Cold-pressed oils are richer in high-quality nutrients and can be better digested than refined oils, which are usually cheaper.
-For this reason, we only use organically grown ingredients in our wet food Pauline.
 The coconut oil and hemp seeds in Pauline provide your dog with precious omega-6 and 3 fatty acids such as essential linoleic acid, alpha-linolenic acid and gamma-linolenic acid.
 In addition, coconut oil is rich in lauric acid, which is said to be effective against parasites, but this has not yet been clearly proven in studies.

 Finally, you should be aware of where the plants come from and how many resources were used in their production and transport to us.
 For example, choose regional linseed oil over exotic chia seed oil.